 To understand if Cattle Dogs are friendly with other dogs, let’s start with a brief history of their breed.
 ACDs have been around since the early 1800s, when British working dogs were brought to Australia to control livestock but were ill-equipped for the rough terrain and high temperatures.
 So local ranchers began breeding the working dogs with Dingoes to create a breed well-suited for herding livestock in the Outback, which became known as the Australian Cattle Dog.

 Often, there were several Cattle Dogs on a ranch working together to control herds.
-ACDs are typical canines when it comes to being pack animals with a strong social structure, or hierarchy.
 When in a pack, an ACDs strong instinct to herd or group other dogs may cause conflict or annoyance.
-Outside of their pack, a Cattle Dog’s herding behavior towards other dogs can be aggressive and fierce, especially with the same sex.
+Outside of their pack, a Cattle Dog’s herding behavior towards other dogs can be aggressive, especially with the same sex.
 When socializing with other dogs, they can be determined to “be the boss” and are generally single-minded as they focus on their need to heel other dogs.

 Heelers’ dominant behavior becomes more prevalent with smaller or younger dogs.
 In these cases, Heelers may try to control the other using herding and contact behaviors such as nipping at the heels of the other dogs.
 This heeling activity can extend to other small creatures such as cats, chickens, and even human children.